 Mike Judge went from teaching himself animation and playing bass for Anson Funderburgh and the Rockets to having one of his cartoons played on MTV’s animation showcase program Liquid Television in one year’s time.
 Cartoon short Milton, the origin of the character from his live-action cult classic Office Space, appeared in a 1991 episode.
 In 1992, Beavis and Butt-head made their loud, violent first impression in his short Frog Baseball.
 MTV then paid Judge for the rights to the two characters and ordered 65 four-minute cartoons.

 Bobby Beavis was “kind of an athletic kid” that lived three blocks from Judge while he was in college, and not similar to the character with the Metallica shirt christened with his surname.
-There was also a 12 year old who called himself “Iron Butt” (because he claimed to never get injured from a kick to the posterior) who had a friend called “Butt-head.”
+There was also a 12-year-old who called himself “Iron Butt” (because he claimed to never get injured from a kick to the posterior) who had a friend called “Butt-head.”

 There were also documented reports of South Dakota schools outlawing Beavis and Butt-head-related clothing.

-According to Mike Judge, Johnny Depp told him that Depp and Marlon Brando would imitate Beavis and Butt-head, with Depp as Beavis, and Brando as Butt-head.
+According to Mike Judge, Johnny Depp told him that Depp and Marlon Brando would imitate Beavis and Butt-head, with Depp as Beavis and Brando as Butt-head.
 This occurred when the two worked together during 1994’s Don Juan DeMarco.

 The creator of The Simpsons claimed that he liked the show because it took “the heat off Bart Simpson being responsible for the downfall of western civilization.”

-Judge told The New York Times in 1993 that one of the big challenges of the show was to keep the two in character and, therefore, dumb.
+In 1993, Judge told The New York Times that one of the big challenges of the show was to keep the two in character and, therefore, dumb.
 An original line had Beavis telling his classmates that they had “Beavis envy” because he received a school pass.
 It was cut because it almost made the 14-year-old with the underbite too smart.
 In 2011, Judge admitted to “cheating” and probably making them smarter than they are during the music video commentaries.